voqse/debut-plugin-bridge/README.md

 A plugin for [Debut](https://github.com/debut-js) platform that provides additional candles of specified tickers to strategy.

+## Issues
+Working only in production mode.
+Do not use it while testing or genetics, it will provide desynchronized candles.

 ## Install
 [@debut/community-core](https://github.com/debut-js/Strategies) should be installed.
 If you are using [Strategies](https://github.com/debut-js/Strategies) repository just type:
 ```shell